2010 Widnes Vikings season: Round 5: vs. Salford

 Salford put points on the board early on after Fitzpatrick went over the line after only two minutes of play and again a few moments later for his second.
 Salford continued the scoring with tries from Steve Tyrer and Ashley Gibson.
 Salford took a sixteen-point lead into the break and added another twenty points in the second half with tries from Steve Tyrer, Adam Sidlow, Jodie Broughton and Luke Adamson.
 Stefan Ratchford added the extra points with two successful conversions.

-Vikings head coach Paul Cullen can take some comfort in knowing that this is a new squad and he won't be facing Super League opposition week in week out this season, he said: We won't be playing that calibre of opposition every week.
-Today was all about using this match to try to toughen ourselves up and if that's all we've got out of it, so be it.
+Vikings head coach Paul Cullen can take some comfort from knowing his new-look squad won't face Super League opposition every week this season "We won't be playing that calibre of opposition every week." he said.
+"Today was all about using this match to try to toughen ourselves up and if that's all we've got out of it, so be it.
 Salford were very good and you have to take into account the opposition here and that they are in Super League.
-We had a number of key players missing, but it's a trial game and the real work starts next week.
+We had a number of key players missing, but it's a trial game and the real work starts next week."

 Karl Fitzpatrick issued a public apology the following day to the Widnes supports for his conduct as he left the field after his red card.
 Fitzpatrick offered to personally meet and apologise to any Vikings supporters that were affected by his actions.
 Director of Football for Salford Steve Simms said: "Karl was shook up by our version of events and he has no recollection of any of it.
 The blow to the head has knocked the sense out of him.
 However, none of this condones what happened out there, for which Karl and the Club are deeply apologetic".